kelzenberg/master-project/packages/frontend/README.md

 # @master-project/frontend

+---

 Simulation visualization layer for the web browser

+---

+## First step

+Check the [global README](https://github.com/kelzenberg/master-project/blob/main/README.md) for requirements and usage.

-## Develop the project
+## Usage

-> Everything you need to contribute code and run this project locally.

-### Scripts

-Run `npm install` once to install dependencies.

 - Start development-only server
   _(on [http://localhost:5173](http://localhost:5173) if not in use)_